Learner Support - OPBD Procedure

 - 6.2 Check with Student Health reception for other charges such as, but not limited to minor surgery, dressings, and immunisations.

-- 7. Learners completing programmes of study/course(s) that have been exempt from the Learner Health Levy (distance programmes of study/course(s), short courses, contracted programmes of study/course(s), TANZ e-campus,) may access Otago Polytechnic Limited Student Health and Counselling services, however, payment will be required.
+- 7. Learners completing programmes of study/course(s) that have been exempt from the Student Health Levy (distance programmes of study/course(s), short courses, contracted programmes of study/course(s), T) may access Otago Polytechnic Business Division Student Health and Counselling services, however, payment will be required.

-- 8. Learners enrolled in programmes of study taught off-site from any campus of Otago Polytechnic Limited will not be charged a Learner Health
+- 8. Learners enrolled in programmes of study taught off-site from any campus of Otago Polytechnic Business Division will not be charged a Student Health and Counselling Levy.

 Learner Assistance Fund